-Application for Evaluators and Judges is now open.
-You can apply via our digital form: https://www.formdesk.com/universiteitleiden/EJRegistration_IBAICCMCC2024
+Application for Evaluators and Judges will open at the end of January 2025.
+You will be able to apply via our digital form here.

 Important Documents

-IBA ICCMCC 2024 Case: The Prosecutor v.
-Lionel Strong
+IBA ICCMCC 2025 Case: The Prosecutor v.
+Arrix Vragar

 The Role of the Evaluator

 Evaluators become part of the International Panel of Evaluation (IPE).
-They are tasked with grading three (3) memorials (written pleadings) remotely between 1 April and 1 May.
+They are tasked with grading three (3) memorials (written pleadings) remotely between 31 March and 30 April 2025.
 To aid in grading the memorials, the evaluators receive: (i) the case; (ii) grading guide; (iii) Bench Memo; and (iv) scoresheets.
 All exchanges will be made via email; therefore the memorials can be graded from anywhere in the world.
 The IPE is composed of qualified persons nominated by teams (each team must nominate two IPE members) and of persons directly invited to act as evaluators by the Organization and its partners.

 Do you have further questions on being an Evaluator?
 Read our FAQ for Evaluators or contact us at iccmcc@law.leidenuniv.nl